Currently a Conservation Report is being prepared and works will be commencing on site soon. Watch this space!

 If you wish your property to be included on the list of protected structures, please send in a written request to The Planning Office, Offaly County Council, Áras an Chontae, Charleville Road, Tullamore, Co.
 Offaly.

 Offaly County Council has developed guidance for shopfronts and signs.
 Download the Shopfront and Signs Guidance Leaflet pdf here.

 Rural Design Guidelines for Offaly

-Download the current design rural guidelines for Offaly.
+Download the current design guidelines Designing Houses Creating Homes for Offaly.
 Published by Offaly County Council, 2008